-5 Ways You Can Get Your Sex Life Back Despite Chronic Illness
+5 Tips to Get Your Sex Life Back Despite Chronic Illness

 Living with a chronic illness is rarely easy.
 It can take over every part of our lives — from work to relationships and more.
 As a sex educator and a patient, the biggest issue I see is the negative effect illness can have on our intimate relationships and sex lives.